 Interaction with fellow students is an important part of the Ph.D. experience.
 How does this happen?

 Interactions with fellow students occur in many ways, including interactions in shared classes, informal student groups (whether in person or using technologies such as Facebook or Slack or Zoom), research groups, or meeting at conferences.
 There are also a variety of organized and informal social activities for students that occur in East Lansing and online.

 In the past, EPET students have arranged many community events like going to escape rooms, exploring local restaurants, arranging a cultural pot-luck experience, taking advantage of Michigan summers to go hiking or boating in local water bodies, and apple picking in the fall.
 Apart from these student-led events, the EPET faculty also periodically arrange trivia nights.
 Please check on the Events page to see the latest EPET events

 What housing options are available for graduate students?

-Graduate students in the on-campus program can make arrangements to live either on-campus, arrange for off-campus rental, or purchase a home off campus.
+Graduate students in the on-campus program can make arrangements to live either on-campus, arrange for an off-campus rental, or purchase a home off-campus.

 When do hybrid students come to the East Lansing campus?

 There is no specific time when hybrid students are required to be on campus.
 Rather, hybrid students should arrange at least one visit to campus during a stage in the program when it is most advantageous to their work (i.e., spend a summer working in their advisor’s lab; consult with the dissertation committee; attend part or all of a course in person).
 The program is flexible about when it welcomes hybrid students to campus to support their learning.